Securing SSH Access with Faillock

 UsePAM yes

-Once configured, any non-root user will be locked out following 5 consecutive incorrect password attempts, and their accounts will be automatically unlocked after 15 minutes (900 seconds).
+Once you configure it, the system locks out any non-root user after 5 consecutive incorrect password attempts and the system automatically unlocks their accounts after 15 minutes (900 seconds).

 How to list all user accounts currently locked out by faillock?